 Along the path from Glover Garden are souvenir and snack shops.
 Here’s one selling Nagasaki’s famed castella cake, a sponge cake made with sugar, flour, eggs, and starch syrup.
 It’s originally a Portuguese dish that was brought to Japan by Portuguese merchants in the 16th century.
 It was adapted by the Japanese and has since become one of Nagasaki’s most popular snack items.

-Here’s another food item that Nagasaki in known for.
+Here’s another regional Japanese dish that Nagasaki in known for.
 Introduced to Japan by the Chinese, kakuni manju is a Japanese-style pork belly bun.